 If you want to go in to the ballot, there are several options.
 There’s the public ballot and a members ballot.
 It’s not expensive to join the LTA, and you’ll get early access to so many tennis tournaments across the year. as well as the members ballot access.
 For the public ballot you just need to sign up on the MyWimbledon website to hear about when the ballot opens.

-Have you ever been to watch the tennis at Wimbledon?
+Have you ever been to watch the tennis at the Wimbledon Championships?
 What tips would you add?